Part of Operations Problems

 What to fix first

-- Use Business Problem Review when the founder bottleneck touches growth, hiring, cash, and operations.
+• Use a business consultation when the founder bottleneck touches growth, hiring, cash, and operations.

 When outside help makes sense

 Outside help makes sense when the founder has hired good people and still remains the final answer for too much.
-The point is not to add another opinion.
-The point is to find the real business problem and stop paying for the wrong fix.
+The payroll got bigger.
+The permission system did not.
+Use the review to find the real business problem and stop paying for the wrong fix.

 Common questions